yichifauzi/Java-Experience/README.md

 # Java UI
-A way to play Minecraft Bedrock with the Java UI.
+This resource pack make your MC Bedrock looks like Minecraft Java Edition.
 Made by @FMarquesPTO.
-Special Thx for @HawfHuman and @CrisXolt
+Special Thx for @HawfHuman and @CrisXolt.

+## Installation